-The Cambridge Atom Scattering Centre has been launched in mid 2020 to provide access to internationally unique instrumentation for nanoscale characterisation of surfaces, both structurally and dynamically.
+The Cambridge Atom Scattering Centre provides access to internationally unique instrumentation for nanoscale characterisation of surfaces, structurally and dynamically.

 |We can already provide access to some of our facilities.
 In-particular, we can offer a limited amount of free access to trial measurements.
 Please contact firstname.lastname@example.org for more information.|